 Check out the spacious deck on the house:

 There’s room for a grill, a table and chairs, and a colorful umbrella.
 Where’s my mojito?
+The deck made the renovation feel complete.

 The backyard is huge with mature trees and a fence.